kubernetes/kompose/index.md

 minikube service frontend
 ```

-Otherwise, let's look up what Node Port your service is using!
+Otherwise, let's look up what IP your service is using!

 ```sh
 ▶ kubectl describe svc frontend